phasorpy/phasorpy/.github/ISSUE_TEMPLATE/bug_report.md

 AttributeError: module 'phasorpy' has no attribute 'do_something'
 ```

-Any data files necessary to run the code can be attached to the issue or shared via cloud storage.
+Any data files necessary to run the code can be attached to the issue or shared via cloud storage, preferably on [Zenodo.org](https://zenodo.org/communities/phasorpy/).

 Information how PhasorPy was installed (pip, conda, or other) and the console output of: